tildearrow/furnace/doc/4-instrument/fm-opl.md

 - **Macros (OP2)**: for macros controlling FM parameters of operator 2
 - **Macros (OP3)**: for macros controlling FM parameters of operator 3
 - **Macros (OP4)**: for macros controlling FM parameters of operator 4
-- **Macros**: for miscellaneous macros controlling volume, arpeggio, and YM2151 noise generator.
+- **Macros**: for miscellaneous macros controlling volume and arpeggio

 ## FM

-The FM synthesizers Furnace supports are four-operator, meaning it takes four oscillators to produce a single sound.
+The OPL FM synth family only has two operators (with the exception of the OPL3).
+This means that the carrier operator can only be modulated once before being output.

 These apply to the instrument as a whole:
 - **Feedback (FB)**: Determines how many times operator 1 returns its output to itself.
 (0-7 range)